-In some parts of the country municipalities are starting to spray for mosquitoes much earlier than usual.
-One area of Houston scheduled their first spray 2 months earlier than they did in 2011.
+In some parts of the country municipalities are starting to mist for mosquitoes much earlier than usual.
+One area of Houston scheduled their first mist 2 months earlier than they did in 2011.
 Two months!

 To cut down on the number of mosquitoes around your home, it is important to get rid of standing water where mosquitoes breed.
 For us, it’s as simple as the 7Ts:

 - Tip – tip over objects in your yard that may hold water including dog dishes and kids’ toys.

 - Toss – remove excess grass and clipping from yards

 - Turn – turn over larger items like birdbaths and plant saucers so the mosquitoes can’t fully develop

 - Remove Tarps – If tarps aren’t pulled tightly, they can create small pools of water, and 300 mosquitoes can hatch in a space as small as a bottle cap.